Table of Contents

 First researchers of HCM noticed that the left ventricle’s contractility, as well as changes in load of the ventricle, are factors that subsequently have a significant impact on functional subvalvular left ventricle outflow tract gradient.

-The significance of LVOTO gradient in clinical settings through the controversial issue is accepted nowadays following the various studies results that showed the existence of genuine mechanical obstruction occurring on outflow tract.
+The significance of LVOTO gradient in clinical settings through the controversial issue is accepted nowadays following the various studies results that showed the existence of genuine mechanical obstruction occurring on the outflow tract.

 An important fact to stress is that it is not the value of the mean left ventricle outflow gradient itself that is considered the key factor in choosing the adequate management of the condition, but the rapid left ventricle outflow gradient’s peak.
 As a natural consequence of prior explanation, gradient as a term is reserved for rapidly occurring peaks of the gradient.